Unordered Tasks

 contextualize minibuffer and input

-currently there is one minibuffer per window. this presents a problem as conkeror's ui becomes more flexible, if commands can run in other contexts and alter, move, or destroy buffers (or other stateful objects) being used by a minibuffer, conkeror's behavior is unpredictable. we considered globalizing the minibuffer and the input handler so that only one sequence could happen at a time, but actually it is preferable to keep the current flexibility of multiple minibuffers, but contextualize them. this means that a given input sequence, and minibuffer-state-stack, could be associated with a particular context, like a buffer, and have a lock on that context so that if anything else tried to modify it, the other command would either fail or gracefully override.
+Currently there is one minibuffer per window.
+This presents a problem as conkeror's ui becomes more flexible, if commands can run in other contexts and alter, move, or destroy buffers (or other stateful objects) being used by a minibuffer, conkeror's behavior is unpredictable. we considered globalizing the minibuffer and the input handler so that only one sequence could happen at a time, but actually it is preferable to keep the current flexibility of multiple minibuffers, but contextualize them. this means that a given input sequence, and minibuffer-state-stack, could be associated with a particular context, like a buffer, and have a lock on that context so that if anything else tried to modify it, the other command would either fail or gracefully override.

 contextualize input system